from a handpicked tutor in LIVE 1-to-1 classes

 FAQs on Triangle

-What is a Triangle in Geometry?
+What is a Triangle in Maths?

 In geometry, a triangle is defined as a two-dimensional shape with three sides, three interior angles, and three vertices.
 It is a simple polygon in which the 3 vertices are joined with each other and it is denoted by the symbol △.